 The Downstate play is set in Illinois at the shared residence of four men: Fred, Dee, Felix, and Gio.
 The men are convicted, formerly incarcerated sex offenders who have moved to this group home after finishing their prison sentences.
 Each of their crimes is slightly different, and decades later, they feel varying degrees of remorse.
-They all have different routines: exercising, grocery shopping, playing piano, keeping house, checking in with their (open-eared, steely, and exhausted all at once) parole officer, Ivy.
+They all have different routines: exercising, grocery shopping, playing piano, keeping house, and checking in with their (open-eared, steely, and exhausted all at once) parole officer, Ivy.

 One thing they share is a sense of feeling trapped, almost as though they haven't left prison, as the areas of the town they're allowed in shrink.
 Not to mention that the house gets an occasional rock or gunshot through the window, deployed by any one of the multiple neighbors who doesn't want the men there.
 The main action of Downstate focuses, though, on a more personal confrontation.
-The now-grown Andy shows up to the house, at his wife Em's fiery insistence, to confront Fred for abusing him as a young boy.
+The now-grown Andy shows up to the house to confront Fred for abusing him as a young boy.
 But after a few visits, it's less clear if Andy is seeking closure or revenge.
 Downstate presents all its characters as complex humans, and raises questions about where the line between justice and retribution is drawn, who gets to call themselves a victim, and at what point, if any, one's punishment becomes enough.

 Downstate had its world premiere at Chicago's Steppenwolf Theatre Company in October 2018, and transferred to the National Theatre in London in early 2019.
 The show's Chicago run happened to coincide with two high-profile news events involving sex offenses: the Senate testimonies of Christine Blasey Ford and then-prospective Supreme Court Justice Brett Kavanaugh, in which Ford alleged that he assaulted her years prior; and the conviction of Bill Cosby for sexual assault.